-- (1) Besides the provisions of section 33a(2), a residence permit card expires when - 1) the residence permit is withdrawn; - 2) the holder of the residence permit is issued with a new residence permit card; - 3) the holder of the residence permit reports that the residence permit card has been lost or stolen; - 4) the residence permit card contains an obvious error; - 5) the residence permit card is damaged, the entries therein have been altered or the card contains entries other than those made by the authorities; - 6) the certificate contained in the technical component of the residence permit card has been withdrawn by the authority which issued the certificate; or - 7) the residence permit has expired under section 59. - (2) When a residence permit card has expired, the Finnish Immigration Service, the local police, the border control authorities or a Finnish mission shall take possession of the card and make an entry of the expiry of the card in the Register of Aliens.
-Cards taken into the possession of an authority are destroyed.
+Besides the provisions of section 33a, subsection 2, a residence permit card expires when

+1) the residence permit is withdrawn;

+2) the holder of the residence permit is issued with a new residence permit card;

+3) the holder of the residence permit reports that the residence permit card has been lost or stolen;

+4) the residence permit card contains an obvious error;

+5) the residence permit card is damaged, the entries therein have been altered or the card contains entries other than those made by the authorities;

+6) the certificate contained in the technical component of the residence permit card has been withdrawn by the authority which issued the certificate; or border control authorities or a Finnish mission shall take possession of the card and make an entry of the expiry of the card in the case management system for immigration matters.
+Cards taken into the possession of the authorities are destroyed.
+(620/2022)

+7) the residence permit has expired under section 59.

+When a residence permit card has expired, the Finnish Immigration Service, the local police, the

+Section 60g (631/2011)